 If it looks like there is too much liquid at the end of the cooking time, just sauté for 5-10 minutes (with no lid) until it reduces down a little.

-Please see the printable recipe card at the bottom of this post for full instructions.
+This is a summary only.
+Please see the printable recipe card at the bottom of this page for full instructions.
+Instant Pot instructions are also included in the recipe card.

 Serving suggestions